 To Plant Divisions or Potted Nursery Plants:

-To plant divisions, place corm divisions with the eye sides up in two inches of soil or potting medium as we did above.
+To plant, place corm divisions with the eye sides up in two inches of soil or potting medium as we did above.

-Some folks like to wait a bit before planting divisions, to allow the scars of being cut away from the parent plant to heal in a warm, dry location before replanting.
+Some folks like to wait a bit before planting divisions, allowing the scars of being cut away from the parent plant to heal in a warm, dry location before replanting.